SDS Template Application

 Select Reference Application

-Once the csolution project is loaded the VS Code IDE presents you with a dialog that lets you select a compatible software layer and a compiler toolchain that is available on your computer.
+After the csolution project loads, VS Code displays a dialog where you can select a compatible software layer and an installed compiler toolchain.

 Configure Solution